What’s Still Blooming On The Patio

 Charlie sure is bright-eyed this morning.

-He hasn’t been wanting to eat his treats with his medication in them in the morning.
-And he doesn’t seem to want his egg.
+He hasn’t wanted to eat his treats each morning because he knows that his medication is inside them.
+And he also doesn’t seem to like his boiled egg.
 So I’ve stopped fixing them for him.
-Maybe he just doesn’t have as much of an appetite right now.
+Maybe he doesn’t have much of an appetite right now.

-I know his tummy bothers him because when he won’t eat anything else, he will go out on the patio and chomp on pineapple sage.
+I know his tummy is bothering him because when he won’t eat anything else.
+But when we go outside, he will chomp on the pineapple sage plant.
+It seems to ease his tummy problems.

-Here is Ivy being her nosy self with a sack that fell on the floor.
-Nothing happens in this apartment that Ivy isn’t aware of and checking out.
+Here is Ivy being her nosy self with a sack that has fallen to the floor.
+Nothing happens in this apartment that Ivy isn’t aware of, and soon checking out.

-Now she’s curled up inside the sack.
+She’s curled up inside the sack.
 Such a silly kitty.
-What is it with cats getting into small sacks or boxes?
+What is it about cats wanting to get into small sacks or boxes?

 Ahh, the beautiful morning glory!
 Check out her past….probably ALL states which use to grow cotton, ban, banished, forbid the growing of morning glories because….they choke out cotton!
 Cotton comes to harvest in the Fall, and that’s probably why your MG grow then!
 You couldn’t even buy MG seeds in many states, Arizona being where I live.
 Of course, with so much of our cotton now grown in far away countries and not in America, the rules have relaxed and one can find and buy seeds in any of these old cotton states.
 In fact, I’ve yet to find a younger employee in a big box or nursery even know that, per current law, they shouldn’t be selling these seeds.
 So, a quick lesson in the background of our lovely morning glories!
 They were sorta considered like ‘cudzu’ in the South!